Artist Robin Ruggiero's Dinosaurs A Delight At Allaire State Park

 Some other visitors named that section of the park “Robinswoods” after the artist, a title Ruggiero said she is still getting used to.

-The dinosaurs now come up on Google Maps, if you are trying to find them in Allaire State Park.MORE NEWS: Oceanside Park Named After 9/11 NYPD Hero Luis Alvarez
+The dinosaurs now come up on Google Maps, if you are trying to find them in Allaire State Park.MORE NEWS: NJ Transit Service Resumes After Police Investigate Suspicious Package In Jersey City